PabloChristian/dotnet-real-time-chat/README.md

 4. Now you can execute the application:
    4.1 To run the Web Application, navigate to http://localhost:8080 4.2 To run the Web Api, navigate to http://localhost:8082/swagger

+to stop the execution of the containers, type "docker-compose down"